 - Course descriptions and schedules

 - Correspondence: Files of both general and intracampus correspondence.
-Drafts, routine acknowledgements and transmittals and copies of widely distributed correspondence and memorandums should be weeded before transfer.
-Widely distributed correspondence originating from office should be kept.
+Widely distributed correspondence originating from the office should be kept.
 This includes e-mail.
+Drafts, routine acknowledgments and transmitters, and copies of widely distributed correspondence and memorandums not created by the department should be weeded before transfer.
+Confidential correspondence should be handled in accordance with university policies.

 - Curriculum development records.
 Documenting the development and planning for courses offered at the University.
 May include correspondence, memoranda, proposals, and faculty recommendations.